Open Accessibility Menu

 Ownership

 Over three years, a resident in our program builds valuable relationships with clinic patients who know the resident as their primary doctor.
-This powerful experience built on strong continuity, an excellent clinic support team, and ownership of patient care maximizes resident education and satisfaction.
+This powerful experience—built on intentional scheduling, an excellent clinic support team, and ownership of patient care—maximizes resident education and satisfaction.
+It is far more rewarding to see your own patients in clinic and witness how your decisions helped them improve over time than to cross-cover one-off visits for other people’s patients.

-Most medical graduates come to residency with relatively less outpatient than inpatient experience.
-To help our interns build confidence in outpatient workflows and knowledge, we have recently introduced 2+1 scheduling for all categorical interns, that is, two months of inpatient rotations will always be followed by a week of clinic.
+Most medical graduates come to residency with relatively less outpatient experience than inpatient.
+To help our interns build confidence in outpatient workflows and knowledge, we have 2+1 scheduling for all categorical interns, that is, two months of inpatient rotations will always be followed by a week of clinic.
 We aim to have all interns do their first clinic week within the first few months of residency, so they begin to gain the skills and tools to be their patients’ primary doctor.